'On the advice of a doctor': British Prime Minister hospitalized due to coronavirus

 Johnson was taken to an unnamed London hospital on Sunday, April 5, a few days later self-insulated.
 Last week, the Prime Minister’s official residence denied that Johnson was seriously ill.

-A representative of Downing Street said: “On the advice of his doctor, the Prime Minister was admitted to the hospital tonight for testing.
-This is a precautionary step, because 10 days after a positive test for the presence of the virus, the Prime Minister retains symptoms of this disease. " The spokesman said Johnson would remain in the hospital "as long as needed."
+A Downing Street spokesman said: “On the advice of his doctor, the Prime Minister was admitted to the hospital tonight for tests.
+This is a precautionary step because 10 days after testing positive for the virus, the prime minister still has symptoms of the disease. ” A spokesman said Johnson will remain in the hospital "as long as necessary."